Cryptocurrency Shiba Inu Decreases More Than 6% Within 24 hours - Benzinga

 The chart below compares the price movement and volatility for Shiba Inu over the past 24 hours (left) to its price movement over the past week (right).
 The gray bands are Bollinger Bands, measuring the volatility for both the daily and weekly price movements.
 The wider the bands are, or the larger the gray area is at any given moment, the larger the volatility.

-The trading volume for the coin has decreased 24.0% over the past week, while the overall circulating supply of the coin has increased 0.04% to over 549.15 trillion.
-The current market cap ranking for SHIB is #15 at $11.15 billion.
+The trading volume for the coin has increased 31.0% over the past week while the overall circulating supply of the coin has increased 1.06% to over 549.15 trillion.
+The current market cap ranking for SHIB is #15 at $10.80 billion.

 This article was generated by Benzinga's automated content engine and reviewed by an editor.